Change of heart

 By Li Aoxue (China Daily)

-Lu Song teaches "creativity" at St. Catherine School, which includes painting, Chinese military boxing and debating.
-Photos Provided to China Daily
+Lu taught "creativity", which included painting, Chinese military boxing and debating.

 For more stories, click here